 A non-disclosure agreement prevents parties who are working on a particular thing from discussing any internal details, ideas, events, etc. with any external third party.
 Onsets of films, this is particularly common, as production houses rarely want to let anything slip – either to the media or to rival production units.
-In order to safeguard their script and story, all of the cast and crew are typically subject to a non-disclosure agreement until the film comes out.
+In order to safeguard their script and story, all of the cast and crew are typically subject to a film non-disclosure agreement until the film comes out.
 If you’re interested in production, this is an essential step in protecting your script and your story.
-With our guide, you can learn everything you need to know about a non-disclosure agreement!
+With our guide, you can learn everything you need to know about a NDA!
 To help you out, we’ve even added a sample agreement at the very bottom of the article!

 Free Templates & Forms

-Sample Film Non-Disclosure Agreement
+Drafting a Non-Disclosure Agreement